fjudith/saltstack-kubernetes/README.md

 - one or three Kubernetes-Master (Salt-Master & Minion)

-- one or more Kubernetes-Workers (Salt-minion)
+- one or more Kubernetes-nodes (Salt-minion)

 The Minion's roles are matched with `Salt Grains` (kind of inventory), so you need to define theses grains on your servers :

-If you want a small cluster, a Master can be a worker too.
+If you want a small cluster, a Master can be a node too.

 ```bash
 # Kubernetes Masters